rmnigm/rmnigm/README.md

+<h3 align="left">I'm Roma!</h3>

-<h3 align="left">I'm Roma!
-Average applied math enjoyer and middle DS/DA/DE/MLE/whatever
+- I'm an average applied math enjoyer and middle DS/DA/DE/MLE/whatever
 - Currently learning to **engineer everything everywhere all at once**, at least in machine learning and data analytics.
 - I regularly write articles and thoughts on my telegram channel [Import Happiness](https://t.me/import_happiness)
 - Ask me about **reinforcement learning, analytics, convex optimization and computer vision**
 - Reach me at **roman.nigmatullinm@gmail.com**
 - ⚡ **Uber H3 hexagons sometimes are not equilateral.
 You know, cuz Earth is not a sphere.
 It's a disk, actually.**